macleginn/bivaltyp/content/languages/descriptions/Avar.md

 ![G.A.'s photo]({{ site_url_j }}/images/Authier.jpg "G.A.'s photo")
 ![B.M.'s photo]({{ site_url_j }}/images/Muxidinova.jpg "R.R.'s photo")

 The data were collected in 2023 using the Russian version of the questionnaire.
-The data have been generously provided by Baxu Muxidinova (pictured above), the chairperson of the association of Avar language teachers.
+The data have been generously provided by Baxu Muxidinova (see the second picture above), the chairperson of the association of Avar language teachers.

 ## How to cite